Chest Pain When Coughing: What Are the Causes?

 Below, we’ll explain the main causes behind this discomfort so that you can take them into account and know when it may be time to go for a medical check-up.

 Influenza is one of the most common viral infections worldwide.
 It usually manifests abruptly, with severe symptoms from almost the first moment.
 The main symptoms of the flu are:

 Flu symptoms tend to be more serious and long-lasting than those of a cold.
 It’s normal to have chest pain in case of the flu, which can worsen if the patient also has a cough.

-You may also enjoy the following article: The Main Differences between a Cold and the Flu
+You may also enjoy the following article: Carrot Syrup for the Flu: Benefits and Preparation

 Cold symptoms manifest progressively after the third day of exposure and last for about a week.
 The main symptoms of a cold are: